KEY TRAVEL INFO

 ✗ unofficial tabards or hi-vis jackets

-✗ professional camera or video recording equipment (including SLRs and anything with a detachable lens)
+✗ professional camera or video recording equipment (including SLRs and anything with a detachable lens and tripods)

 ✗ campfires are not permitted